A-B Tech Culinary Team Unites to Earn Silver at Nationals

 After months of training and literal blood, sweat, and tears, A-B Tech’s Student Culinary Team earned a silver rating on August 8 at the World Center in Orlando at the American Culinary Federation’s National Conference.
 None of the six student teams were able to achieve a gold rating in the difficult competition.

 A-B Tech President Dennis King said, “The students did an amazing job representing the college in a professional manner.
 I am satisfied with that.
 They are still winners.”

 The College has had 11 teams compete at the national level in the contest’s 25-year history, more than any other culinary school, and won the national title in 2007.

 Vice President of Instructional Services Beth Stewart said, “One thing that really stands out was the pressure the students were under.
-The ability to performe under that kind of pressure is amazing.
-I think that world class reputation our department has is evident in our team.”
+The ability to perform under that kind of pressure is amazing.
+I think that world-class reputation our department has is evident in our team.”

 Chefs Chris Bugher and Bronwen McCormick are the team coaches.
 “We are amazingly lucky to have Chris and Bronwen as faculty,” Stewart said.
 “The future of our program is looking better than ever.
 The fact that we are able to have such incredible talent including Stephen Hertz and all under (Department Chair) Cathy Horton.”

 Bugher and Hertz competed on the professional level in the individual competition.
 Bugher received an international bronze medal for his vegetarian cold platter in the American Culinary Classic.
 Hertz, an A-B Tech Culinary graduate and member of the 2011 national student team, received second place in a pourable cream cheese recipe contest, sponsored by Smithfield.
 He created a delicious peaches and cream dish.